Technoob09/Kavach/README.md

  ![My Image](07.jpg) ![My Image](08.jpg) ![My Image](09.jpg)

-The profile option contains the details of the application user and bounty points awarded.
+The profile option contains the details of the application user and bounty points awarded to them for their contribution.

 ![My Image](10.jpg)

 For Admin: